Find Affordable College Courses

 27 Yearly Graduations

 The 15th most popular school in the country for health services administration majors who are seeking their master's degree is Vanderbilt University.
 Each year, around 13,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,840 per year, while in-state graduate students, on average, pay $51,600 per year.
-The health services administration program at Vanderbilt University awarded 27 master's degrees during the 2020-2021 school year.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+The average in-state tuition for full-time undergraduates is $61,618 per year, while in-state graduate students, on average, pay $54,744 per year.
+During the most recent year for which we have data, 27 people received their master's degree in health services administration from Vanderbilt.
+About 45% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 #16